 Lily founded Scandobean Productions LLC in 2010 because of her belief that the entertainment sphere is the best medium to inspire thinking, educate and forge differences by changing the way people understand the world and view one another.

 Lily is an Executive Producer of Weiner, a documentary feature about Anthony Weiner's 2013 campaign for New York City Mayor, which received the U.S. Documentary Grand Jury Prize at the 2016 Sundance Film Festival.
 Weiner, distributed by IFC, hit theaters in more than 80 worldwide cities in 2016 and received 3 Critics' Choice Documentary Awards nominations.
-The movie is currently available on Showtime.
-Lily's first feature film, The Standbys, a documentary about lives as Broadway understudies and standby actors, premiered at the 2012 Tony Award Film Series and made it to theaters around the country in 2013 and continues to do so in 2014.
-The movie is currently available on iTunes.
+Working with the same directing team at Edgeline Films, Lily's next docu-series Couples Therapy will debut on Showtime in 2019 and her next film The Fight, which “chronicles the ACLU’s advocacy efforts as it works furiously to beat back the administration’s controversial policies” is due in 2020.

 Lily is a member of the Producers Guild of America and the Television Academy.